Vyral/john-fraker/_posts/2019-02-08-the-one-mistake-that-could-cost-you-a-fortune.md

 {% include youtube.html %}
 {: .present-before-paste}

-I’ve seen husbands and wives make one frequent mistake that ends up costing them hundreds of thousands of dollars on the sale of their home. **That mistake is holding title as joint tenants rather than as community property.**
+I’ve seen husbands and wives make one frequent mistake that can end up costing them hundreds of thousands of dollars on the sale of their home. **That mistake is holding title as joint tenants rather than as community property.**
 {: .present-before-paste}

 Why is this a problem?
 Well, for capital gains purposes, if a husband and wife own a home as a community property and one spouse dies, **it will eliminate all of your capital gains taxes.** If you own the home as joint tenants, however, you’re only going to eliminate half of your capital gains exposure.